 Strong population growth

-According to World Bank data, almost a third of the children under the age of five are underweight.
-The illiteracy rate among adults is 65 per cent.
+According to World Bank data, almost a third of children under the age of five are underweight.
+More than 63 per cent of adults are illiterate (as at 2021), and this figure is significantly higher among women.
 Rural areas in particular suffer from a lack of schools and qualified teaching staff.
 School enrolment rates have increased steadily in the last decade.
-But roughly one third of schoolchildren drop out of school before completing six years of primary school.
+But roughly one third of schoolchildren drop out before having completed six years of primary school.

 The Niger has ratified all the important international human rights conventions.
 Basic civil rights are also laid down in the country’s constitution.
 However, there are many areas where national legislation has yet to catch up with these commitments.